jhan15/traffic_cones_detection/README.md

 ## Dataset and annotation

-I used a self-collected cone dataset.
-Thus, I also need to annotate the images myself.
+I used a self-collected cone dataset with 303 cone images.
+It's not a perfect practice because it's a small dataset.
+I also need to annotate the images myself.
 Here, I utilized an online annotation website [Roboflow](https://roboflow.com/), it provides services such as annotation, pre-processig, and augmentation.
 However, it has limitation of 1,000 source images and 5,000 generated images for free users.

 ## Model